Los Angeles County sheriff’s deputy killed in ambush shooting

 No suspect information was available, but Luna said they believe the shooting may have been a targeted act.
 It’s unclear whether Clinkunbroomer or the department in general was the target.

 They are seeking the public’s assistance to identify and locate the suspect who is deemed a public safety threat.
-Authorities also believe the shooting may have been caught on surveillance video which they are investigating.
+A $250,000 reward is being offered.

+The department released grainy surveillance video of a dark-colored sedan that pulled alongside the patrol car in the moments before the shooting.
+Luna said investigators believe the “vehicle of interest” is a gray Toyota Corolla manufactured between 2006 and 2012.

 “We need your help in finding whoever murdered our deputy,” Luna pleaded with the public.
 “Somebody knows something.
 Somebody saw something.
 We need to get them off the streets before they hurt anyone else in the community or another deputy, sheriff or police officer.”